Quick Verdict

 How it works: Zapier connects apps through a linear trigger-action model.
 You define a trigger (something that happens) and one or more actions (what happens as a result).
 The interface is clean, guided, and forgiving.

 Pricing model: Per task.
 Every action step in every workflow consumes a task from your monthly quota.
-This simplicity comes at a cost: as workflows grow more complex, costs escalate proportionally.
+Current plan tiers and task limits are published on Zapier’s official pricing page.8 This simplicity comes at a cost: as workflows grow more complex, costs escalate proportionally.

 Best for: Teams with no technical capacity, low-to-medium volume workflows, fast deployment requirements, and organizations in the early stages of automation adoption.